Robert R. Prechter, Jr.

 53. When authorities commanded Thomas Nashe and Gabriel Harvey to stop writing, who was silenced?

-54. How many of these names are improperly spelled: Walter Raleigh, Thomas Blenerhasset, George Whetstone, George Turberville, Emilia Bassano?
+54. How many of these names are improperly rendered: Walter Raleigh, Thomas Blenerhasset, George Whetstone, George Turberville, Emilia Bassano?

 55. Which among the following women writers did not write the most celebrated item attributed to her: